Gaslighting in the Workplace: Protecting Your Mental Health

 At first, Laura would dismiss Sarah's suggestions with remarks like, “That’s interesting, but our focus should be on proven strategies.”
 While these dismissals may have seemed harmless at first, Laura's tactics progressively intensified.
 After one presentation, Sarah was blindsided when Laura called her into her office.
 “You’ve got to be more careful with your presentations.
 You keep repeating the same old ideas,” Laura claimed, displaying a series of notes that Sarah had never seen before.

 Confused and disheartened, Sarah began to question her abilities.
 “I thought I brought fresh solutions to the table,” she thought to herself.
 However, as weeks passed, every time Sarah presented an idea, Laura would twist the narrative.
-“You need to pay more attention to feedback,” Laura insisted in meetings, even citing examples that never occurred, making Sarah believe she was misremembering past discussions.
+“You need to pay more attention to feedback,” Laura insisted in meetings, even citing examples that never happened, leading Sarah to believe she was misremembering past discussions.

 Laura also publicly undermined Sarah’s confidence by stating, “You have to improve if you want to succeed here,” while embellishing her own successes.
 Sarah’s colleagues noticed the tension but were unaware of the subtle manipulation or too fearful to intervene.
 As Sarah’s feelings of inadequacy grew, she became increasingly withdrawn, doubting her competence and fearing that she was incompetent.
-Laura's gaslighting reached a fever pitch when she claimed, “If only you were capable of understanding our vision,” implying that Sarah’s confusion was due to her shortcomings rather than Laura’s murky explanations.
+The tactics used by Laura reached a fever pitch when she claimed, “If only you were capable of understanding our vision,” implying that Sarah's confusion stemmed from her shortcomings rather than Laura’s murky explanations.
 This statement stung deeply for Sarah, who had always been a high performer.

 Photo by Avi Agarwal @aviagarwal via Unsplash.